Niagara Falls is one of those places I always knew I wanted to visit some day.

 If you want an aerial view of Niagara Falls but flying across it attached to a cable is not your cup of tea, you can always hop on a helicopter instead.

-With National Helicopters, you'll take to the sky and get an informative and scenic tour of the falls from above.
+With National Helicopters (who we went with), you'll take to the sky and get an informative and scenic tour of the falls from above.

 I suggest booking the Niagara Grand Tour for the most inclusive experience.
 This is the company's most popular tour!